- 1 How can I get a quick divorce in Illinois?

 Divorce laws in Illinois allow either party to receive alimony payments (or spousal support/maintenance payments).
 The court determines the amount of alimony as well as the duration based on numerous factors.
 Fault and marital misconduct are not among them.

-Do I need a lawyer for a divorce in Illinois?
+Can I file for divorce online in Illinois?

 How can I get a quick divorce?